ethereumclassic/ECIPs/ECLIPs/ECLIP-etcbyz.md

 ### Implementation

-Adoption of the content of this ECLIP requires a hard fork, and herein that adoption is proposed to be scheduled for block 7,100,000, roughly estimated to arrive in January 2019.
+Adoption of the content of this ECLIP requires a hard fork, and herein that adoption is proposed to be scheduled for block X,XXX,XXX roughly estimated to arrive _XXXX-XX-XX_.

 The `ethereumproject/go-ethereum` client implemented an API-only (non-consensus impacting) partial adoption of EIP-658 Transaction status code change via the [v5.5.0](https://github.com/ethereumproject/go-ethereum/releases/tag/v5.5.0) release, and this proposal would augment that change to extend through to the RLP encoding (and thus modify consensus protocol).

+ETC Labs Core plans to advocate and support the adoption of [ethoxy/multi-geth](https://github.com/ethoxy/multi-geth) as a fully-featured and maintenance-scheduled client for this fork and beyond.

 ### History

 ##### Byzantium changes

-These changes were introduced in the Ethereum Foundation go-ethereum client via the [1.7 "Megara" release](https://github.com/ethereum/go-ethereum/releases/tag/v1.7.0).
+These changes were introduced in the `ethereum/go-ethereum` client via the [1.7 "Megara" release](https://github.com/ethereum/go-ethereum/releases/tag/v1.7.0).

-These changes were catalogued via the EIP process in the following:
+These changes are catalogued via the EIP process in the following:

-- EIP-658: Transaction receipts embedding status code instead of intermediate state root field - https://github.com/ethereum/EIPs/pull/658
+- EIP-658: Transaction receipts embedding status code instead of intermediate state root field - https://github.com/ethereum/EIPs/pull/658/files

 - EIP-140: `REVERT` - https://github.com/ethereum/EIPs/pull/206/files